November 6

 Antowain’s Message: No matter how bleak things may look, you can always overcome it, you can always overcome it.
 You have to keep your faith, keep working hard, and believe in yourself.

-Mental Toughness On And Off The Field
+Mental Skills On And Off The Field

-Jared Odrick, a former first-round pick to the Miami Dolphins, credits his success to his discipline.
+Jared Odrick, a former first-round pick of the Miami Dolphins, credits his success to his discipline.
 As mentioned in the clip above, Jared credits his discipline at an early age to his strength coach.

 The high school strength coach mandated 6 am lifts for Jared.
 What did 6 am lifts do for Jared?